ULL-MII-SYTWS/ull-mii-sytws.github.io-source/_includes/practicas/graphql-simple-client.md

+## Published GH Cli extensions sorted by stars

+Write an express web app that shows the published GH cli extensions sorted by stars.
+Use The GitHub GRaphQL API to get the data.

-## The GraphQL Explorer
+## Getting Familia with the GraphQL Explorer

 You can run queries on **real GitHub data** using the GraphQL Explorer, an integrated development environment in your browser that includes docs, syntax highlighting, and validation errors.

 Visit <https://docs.github.com/en/graphql/overview/explorer>

-## Exercise: Obtain the published GH Cli extensions sorted by stars
+## Designing the query to obtain the published GH Cli extensions sorted by stars

 Let us try to design a query to obtain the published GH Cli extensions sorted by stars.